bitmask/migraine-plots/README.md

 # Figure captions

 ## Headache intensity by day
-These figures, one per year from 2017 to present, show headache severity at each hour per day.
+These figures (plots/migraine-plot-YYYY.pdf), one per year from 2017 to present, show headache severity at each hour per day.
 The X-axis is date and time, and the Y-axis is time.
 So a whole day with headache is a steep diagonal line, and a single grey dot represents the headache severity for one hour.

 Grey dots indicate headache pain at each severity level, as above.